Explore otherproducts

 • Call Duration: The length of the call, which can give insights into the depth of the conversation and the client's level of interest.

 • Call Objective: The predefined goal of the call, whether it's initial contact, a follow-up, or a closing call.
+This helps to reduce long but unsuccessful calls and boost a sales reps effectiveness.

 • Call Outcome: A brief summary of the results of the call, such as whether it led to a follow-up date or advanced in the sales pipeline.